ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/index.md

 My writing should be easy to read and hopefully funny (or ferny)!
 I seem to really like to use poo and pooping as a way to to describe my experiences so you might want to avoid these poems with a poo emoji next to them.

-I have included some more content warnings through using other emojis, please see them below.
+Here are all of the content warnings and the related emoji:

 💩 Warning: poo references\
 ⁉️ Warning: sexual assault\